MyTooliT/EEPROM/EEPROM-STU.md

 # EEPROM-STU

-This file contains the momentary used values of the EEPROM from the STU.
+This file contains the default values for the STU EEPROM.
+For a more detailed description of the values, please take a look at the [description of the EEPROM layout](EEPROM.md).

 ## Used Pages